GET IN TOUCH

 Enforcement and Collection

 Federal tax liens allow the IRS to collect from bank accounts, wages, and assets in multiple states.
-Utah tax liens primarily target property within the state’s boundaries.
-Both types can impact a taxpayer’s ability to sell or refinance property until the lien is released.
+Utah tax liens function as judgment liens enforced through district court proceedings and may extend beyond the state when permitted.
+Both types can impact a taxpayer's ability to sell or refinance property until the lien is released.
+Taxpayers dealing with overlapping liens must address each agency separately to ensure proper release.
+Coordinating with both the Utah State Tax Commission and the IRS ensures that all claims are resolved in compliance with each jurisdiction's rules.

 How to Remove or Release a Utah Tax Lien